 A key component of the management of underwriting risk for the syndicate is a disciplined underwriting strategy that is focused on writing quality business and not writing for premium volume.
-There is inherent risk in managing planning and premium volumes in a transactional account, in particular given the relatively new risks that are presented to the underwriters.
 Product pricing is designed to incorporate appropriate premiums for each type of assumed risk.
-The underwriting strategy includes underwriting limits on the syndicate's total exposure to specific risks together with limits on geographical and industry segment exposures to ensure that a well-diversified book is maintained.
+The underwriting strategy includes underwriting limits on the syndicate's total exposure to specific risks together with limits on geographical and industry exposures to ensure that a well-diversified book is maintained.